opensas/play-example/README.md

     http://play-$yournamespace.rhcloud.com

-Now it's a good time to change your application.name setting in conf/application.conf to match your application
+If you are a perfectionist, now it would be a good time to change your application.name setting in conf/application.conf to match your application.

 Working with a mysql database
 ----------------------------

-Just issue
+Just issue:

     rhc app cartridge add -a play -c mysql-5.1

 Don't forget to write down the credentials.

-Then uncomment the following lines from your conf/application.conf
+Then uncomment the following lines from your conf/application.conf, like this:

     # openshift mysql database
     %openshift.db.url=jdbc:mysql://${OPENSHIFT_DB_HOST}:${OPENSHIFT_DB_PORT}/${OPENSHIFT_APP_NAME}